 The healthcare industry has long been an early adopter of the most innovative technologies.
 Today artificial intelligence and its subset machine learning are on their way to becoming a key element in healthcare systems, from developing new medical procedures to handling patient data and records.

-Read this article to find out what are the most important and innovative applications of machine learning solutions in healthcare systems.
+But how exactly can machine learning be used in healthcare?
+Read this article to find out the most important and innovative applications of machine learning solutions in healthcare systems.

 One of the greatest burdens physicians experience today is the organization and implementation of administrative tasks.
 By automating them, healthcare institutions could help solve the problem and allow physicians to do what they do best: spend more time with patients.

 Here's an example of how machine learning and Natural Language Processing can help:

 A large portion of administrative tasks involves reviewing and updating electronic health records.
 Nearly every hospital in the United States uses such a unified system, and most clinics do as well.
 Institutions could implement NLP-powered tools that would use algorithms to identify and categorize words and phrases to allow physicians to dictate notes directly to the system during patient visits.
 Afterward, doctors could review the charts and summaries compiled by the tool instead of having to read through all the notes and test results to understand the overall health of a patient.

 The tool would help physicians spend less time maintaining the patient records, as a result allowing them to deliver better healthcare services to patients.

 Healthcare providers are now taking advantage of digital solutions built on top of machine learning models that use anomaly detection algorithms to predict events such as strokes, heart attacks, sepsis, and other serious complications.
 These tools pull data from historical patient records, daily evaluations, and real-time measurement of vital signs such as the heart rate or blood pressure.
 The tools can alert staff to imminent patient risks and allow them to take preventive actions.